 Relationships Australia Victoria (RAV) holds specialised expertise in the field of FDR for property and financial matters.
 We have more than 40 years of experience supporting families through mediation and FDR, and 25 years of experience providing professional training in this area.

-By the end of this workshop, participants will be able to:
+At the end of this workshop, you'll be able to:

-FDRPs with experience in property matters.
+Accredited FDRPs with experience in property matters.